10 Movies That Took Their Genres to New Heights and Left a Lasting Impact, how many have you seen?

 Philosophical Underpinnings

-7. 2001: A Space Odyssey (1968) – Expanding the Boundaries of Science Fiction
+7. 2001: A Space Odyssey, 1968: Furthering the Frontiers of Science Fiction

 Visual and Narrative Innovation

-8. Jaws (1975) – Creating the Modern Blockbuster
+8. Jaws (1975) – The Making of the Modern Blockbuster

 Suspense and Terror